fdm-monster/fdm-connector/README.md

 ## Future features

 - Filament Pedometer - Send filament usage data to FDM Monster, cooperating with the plugin SpoolManager without external database (Filament Manager is not our aim).
-- Http Tunnel - Connect to FDM Monster to make connection to printers easy, especially over docker, VPN, DMZ, VLAN, the cloud or other complex network setups.
+- Http Tunnel - Connect to FDM Monster to make connection to printers easy, especially over docker, VPN, DMZ, VLAN, the cloud, or other complex network setups.
-- Single-sign-On - Client-to-machine (C2M) and machine-to-machine (M2M) authentication, removing the need for more than 1 set of credentials across the farm.
+- Single-Sign-On - Client-to-machine (C2M) and machine-to-machine (M2M) authentication, removing the need for more than 1 set of credentials across the farm.

 For more feature requests, bugs, or ideas, please visit the [FDM Connector Discussions page](https://github.com/fdm-monster/fdm-connector/discussions).